Occupation: International Admissions Officer

 Stargirl by Jerry Spinelli

 I used to be a very avid reader in my teens, and a testament to this is how many YA authors are on my Goodreads top picks shelf.
 While fighting through my undergraduate degree in Engineering, I definitely lost touch with my more “right-brain” tendencies.
 After finishing school, I realized that I was missing out on so much literature, both old and new.
-I moved to Minneapolis in 2017 from Canada, and was concerned about making new friends.

 I started to read about one book a month, but in 2017 I read more than 1 book a week.
 I prefer print books, but I can be pretty hard on them.
 For travel and ease of carry, I do have an IPad and will often read e-books or listen to audiobooks, mostly through Hennepin County Library’s fantastic app, Overdrive.